 Joshua Jiannuzzi, who once assembled bikes at Kmart, is the now professional mechanic who looked over the bikes.
 "You should really have the confidence and assurance that the bike you're purchasing has been put together correctly.
 A lot of times the people assembling it are the people assembling your patio furniture, your barbecues, your grills.
 The same people who sometimes bag your groceries," said Jiannuzzi.

 He also pointed out that sometimes the bicycles are assembled by contractors hired by the retailer.
 Those contractors are often paid for each bike they put together, according to Jiannuzzi, giving them a financial incentive to assemble the bikes quickly.

 At the completion of the local bike shop safety check, three of the four bikes failed purely as a result of the way they were assembled in store.

 Some of the biggest safety concerns discovered were loose handlebars and stems, which are an accident waiting to happen.
 Other problem areas were poorly adjusted brakes and loose wheelnuts.
 Issues like these have already led to serious injury and legal action.

 What can I do?

 The staff at BikeRoar have vast bike shop experience and have seen much of the same thing coming through the workshop door.
-We recommend if you buy from a supermarket retailer, take the bike straight to a bike shop for a professional tune-up and safety check.
-The extra $50 may be what prevents a bad accident in the future.
+We recommend if you buy from a big box or supermarket retailer, your next step is to take the bike straight to a bike shop for a professional safety check and tune-up.
+This may be what prevents a bad accident in the future.